mschmidty/bio_notes/r/_posts/2018-08-31-working-with-DIMA.md

 ## Subset the species list
-We have a lot of blank rows, to iliminate those I added the `filter()` function to eliminate all of the rows with no plants.
+We have a lot of blank rows, to eliminate those I added the `filter()` function to eliminate all of the rows with no plants.
+Separate rows is used to parse through all of the plant codes.

 ```{r}
 all_species<-species_rich_details %>%